Skip to main content

 Civil claims of this type filed in Multiple Counties are heard in the county district courts.
 The primary venue is Midland County Courthouse, 500 N Loraine St, Midland, TX 79701.
 Our attorneys practice regularly in these courts and are familiar with the local procedures and scheduling norms.

-Trauma care in West Texas is concentrated at facilities including Midland Memorial Hospital, Medical Center Hospital (Odessa), University Medical Center of El Paso (Level I Trauma Center).
-Common injuries treated at these centers include Burns from products that overheat, explode, or ignite, Traumatic injuries from defective automotive safety equipment, Adverse drug reactions and side effects from dangerous medications.
-Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.
+The West Texas medical network handling acute injuries from incidents like this one centers around Midland Memorial Hospital, Medical Center Hospital (Odessa), and University Medical Center of El Paso (Level I Trauma Center).
+Diagnoses we see again and again in these intake records include Burns from products that overheat, explode, or ignite, Traumatic injuries from defective automotive safety equipment, and Adverse drug reactions and side effects from dangerous medications.
+We work directly with the records departments at each of these facilities, which is part of why our timelines for assembling a medical chronology run shorter than what most clients expect.

 In West Texas, these cases frequently arise along I-20 and at high-risk locations such as I-20 between Midland and Odessa (one of the most dangerous stretches of highway in Texas due to oil field truck traffic).
 A recurring cause we see is Design defects making products unreasonably dangerous for their intended use, which we investigate through police reports, eyewitness accounts, and available video footage.